ccoutant/dwarf-locations/chapter2-diffs.md

 ## <span class="del">2.6.1.1.4</span> 3.10 Implicit Locations

+*DWARF location <span class="del">descriptions</span> <span class="add">expressions</span>
+are intended to yield the **location** of a value rather than the value itself.
+An optimizing compiler may perform a number of code transformations where it becomes impossible to give a location for a value, but it remains possible to describe the value itself.
+Section 3.8 describes operators that can be used to describe the location of a value when that value exists in a register but not in memory.
+The operations in this section are used to describe values that exist neither in memory nor in a single register.*

 An implicit location <span class="del">description</span>
 represents a piece or all
 of an object which has no actual location but whose contents